 Covers your child’s possessions in the event of fire, theft or vandalism

 Protects your child against a claim or lawsuit if a guest is injured while visiting the property

 Pays for temporary housing and meals if your child is unable to stay in their rental while it’s repaired after a covered loss

 Renters policies are incredibly affordable, usually less than $10 per month to cover thousands of dollars of personal belongings.
 Having renters insurance means you're in good shape if your roommate leaves the coffee pot plugged in and starts a fire.
 Your destroyed belongings will be covered, and you'll be reimbursed if you have to stay in a hotel while the fire damage is repaired.

 The fall semester is starting soon!
-Give us a call at 509-327-1658, and we'll make sure you're covered before heading back to school.
+Give us a call at 509-327-1658 or request a renters quote online.
+We'll make sure you're covered before heading back to school.